sandersn/pursuit-workshop/presentation.md

   - Look for a twitter handle of a maintainer
     (This is better for small projects.)
 - State what you're trying to do
-- Copy links to what you read for help (this means you'll have to keep the tabs open)
+- Copy links to what you read for help
 - Copy commands that you ran or code you wrote
 - Show the bad output, along with what you expected to see